The perks of a Team Radar Retrospective

 FAQ

-Team Radar is a visual retrospective technique similar to the Competency Wheel.
-It presents data across multiple topics in a radar chart format, helping teams understand their current situation and identify 'hot' topics that need discussion.
+Team Radar is a retrospective tool similar to the Competency Wheel.
+It presents data in a visual way, helping teams understand the present moment through a variety of topics, making it easier to map 'hot' topics and start discussions around them.

 About the author.